msg-systems/jpowermonitor/README.md

 The headers of the csv output file are configured in the [csvExport.properties](src%2Fmain%2Fresources%2FcsvExport.properties) (default language English).
 The file currently is translated into German and French and is locale dependent.
 You may add your own locale and add the translated file to the classpath.
 You may set the language via JVM option e.g. `-Duser.language=es`.

-## Measure
-I got very good results after I calibrated the PC with the (deprecated and no longer supported) Microsoft tool Joulemeter (download e.g. here: https://www.chip.de/downloads/Microsoft-Joulemeter_79226593.html).
-After that, all current values went extremely down, the CPU temperature decreased massively (before around 98 C, afterwards around 55 C) and the results were much more comparable!

 #### Note
 This markdown can be converted to html with